Tiburonboy/Symbolic-modified-nodal-analysis/user_guide.md

 Spice supports other parameters, but these are not allowed in this python implementation.

 **Coupled inductors:**
-Coupled inductors are not implemented at this time.
 Two coupled inductors are described by the following line.
 KXX LYY LZZ VALUE
 The parameters are: